Found by AI

 Conversion quality difference.

 AI-referred visitors arrive post-recommendation, not mid-research.
-The 4.4x conversion rate differential (Semrush, June 2025) means a smaller volume of AI-sourced traffic can match or exceed the revenue impact of a larger volume of organic traffic.
+The 4.4x conversion rate differential reported by Semrush (June 2025) means a smaller volume of AI-sourced traffic can be worth modeling carefully against a larger volume of organic traffic.

 3. 3